 Principal Investigators are responsible for appropriately identifying individuals who meet this definition for each proposal and award.
 The NIH definition of senior/key person and Investigator are closely related.
 To assist with appropriate identification of Investigators, we have developed an Investigator Matrix that summarizes titles and roles and offers guidance to PIs.

-MIT OSP Guidance for Identifying PHS Investigators
+MIT RAS Guidance for Identifying PHS Investigators

 Download a PDF of this Investigator Matrix